nirojsapkota/fiftyup_rtm_kit/README.md

 ---

 # RTM Scripts
-The development process for this project consists of 3 parts: `test`, `dev`, & `build:packages`.
-For `dev` we use Docz, but for the other two, we rely on a separate package called `@rtm/core`.
+The development process for this project consists of 3 parts: testing, development, & builds.
+For local development we use Docz, a static site generator that's build on top of MDX so we can mix markdown and JSX.
+For the other two tasks we rely on a separate package called `@rtm/core`.
 It's heavily inspired by [React scripts](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts) and it bundles the build, test, and linting processes so any package doesn't need to add these things itself.

 RTM Scripts acts as a single source of truth for how we build and test things.
 You'll notice that the root of this repo and all of the other packages don't contain much build or test configuration, that's the job of `@rtm/core`.